-Quizzes will be posted on Blackboard.
+There will be weekly quizzes that must be completed prior to the start of the class lecture.
+These quizzes are posted on Blackboard.
 Students are responsible for completing the quiz within the time frame allowed.
-Quizzes will be due before class begins.
+Quizzes will be due every Wednesday.